Create a Class Book of Folk Heroes

-TELL students to brainstorm a list of special skills or talents they have or wish they had.
+Step 1: Tell students to brainstorm a list of special skills or talents they have or wish they had.

-SUGGEST that students describe these skills in the form of a bragging speech, using “Sally Ann Thunder Ann Whirlwind” as a model.
+Step 2: Suggest that students describe these skills in the form of a bragging speech, using “Sally Ann Thunder Ann Whirlwind” as a model.

-REMIND them to use similes in their speech, superlative adjectives, comparison words such as most and best, and the prefix out- as in the word outrun.
+Step 3: Remind them to use similes in their speech, superlative adjectives, comparison words such as most and best, and the prefix out- as in the word outrun.

-PRACTICE/APPLY Have students use their list of “talents” as a basis for writing persuasive statements about themselves.
+Step 5: Have students use their list of “talents” as a basis for writing persuasive statements about themselves.
 Encourage students to keep a lighthearted, humorous tone that will entertain the audience.